Ayurveda Constipation Medicine Without Harsh Laxatives

 • Halasana: This pose in yoga encourages improved blood flow to the abdominal area and activates the digestive system.

-Ayurvedic herbs like Isabgol, Ajwain, Triphala are a part of ayurveda treatment for constipation
+Ayurvedic herbs like Isabgol, Ajwain, Triphala are a part of Ayurveda constipation medicine

-• Triphala: Combination of Amalaki, Haritaki, and Bibhitaki balances all the three doshas and promotes proper bowel movements regularly.
+• Triphala: A combination of Amalaki, Haritaki, and Bibhitaki balances all three doshas and promotes proper bowel movements regularly.
 Also, it acts as a natural laxative that helps in a seamless defecation process

 • Isabgol: It is high soluble and insoluble fiber that adds bulk to the stool and manages chronic constipation.